ivangfr/springboot-ldap-testcontainers/README.md

 ## Shutdown

 - To stop `simple-service` application, go to the terminal where it is running and press `Ctrl+C`
-- To stop and remove docker compose containers, network and volumes, in a terminal and inside `springboot-ldap-testcontainers` root folder, run the following command
+- To stop and remove docker compose containers, network and volumes, in a terminal and inside the `springboot-ldap-testcontainers` root folder, run the following command
   ```
   docker compose down -v
   ```

 ## Running Test Cases

-- In a terminal, make sure you are inside `springboot-ldap-testcontainers` root folder
+- In a terminal, make sure you are inside the `springboot-ldap-testcontainers` root folder

 - Run the command below to start the **Unit Tests**
   ```